After completing this tutorial, you will be able to:

 The full width half max (FWHM) will also often be reported in a multi or hyperspectral dataset.
 This value represents the spread of the band around that center point.

-This means that a band that covers 800 nm-805 nm has a FWHM of 5 nm.
+In the illustration above, the band that covers 800-805nm has a FWHM of 5 nm.
 While a general spectral resolution of the sensor is often provided, not all sensors create bands of uniform widths.
-For instance bands 1-9 of Landsat 8 are listed below:
+For instance bands 1-9 of Landsat 8 are listed below (Courtesy of USGS:

 |Band||Wavelength range (microns)||Spatial Resolution (m)||Spectral Width (microns)|